earn-alliance/earnmanagement.com/blog/Hello Metaverse/2022-03-16-hello-metaverse.md

 slug: hello-metaverse
 title: Hello, Metaverse
 authors: [earn-alliance]
-tags: ["Earn Alliance", "Axie Infinity", "Play To Earn", "Crypto Games", "NFT Games", "ETH", "SLP", "AXS", "Ronin"]
+tags:
+  [
+    'Earn Management',
+    'Axie Infinity',
+    'Play To Earn',
+    'Crypto Games',
+    'NFT Games',
+    'ETH',
+    'SLP',
+    'AXS',
+    'Ronin',
+  ]
 ---

-Welcome to **Earn Alliance**.
+Welcome to **Earn Management**.
 We are a team of web3 enthusiasts, engineers and gamers, and we build tools to empower gaming communities to **play, connect and thrive** in the metaverse.

 As scholarship owners, we're all too familiar with the challenges that come with running a guild within the play-to-earn ecosystem.